Owner of vacuum shop tied to 'insane' Michigan militia plot doing damage control

 "I've been trying to tell him to get out of the militia because you're wasting your time. ...
 You need to get out.
 Of course, he didn't listen.
 He got involved with some radicals."

-Authorities raided the Vac Shack on Wednesday as part of their investigation into Fox, who authorities say referred to Whitmer as a "tyrant b---h."
+Law enforcement raided the Vac Shack on Wednesday as part of their investigation into Fox, who referred to Whitmer as a "tyrant b---h," court papers allege.
 Titus said his computer and cell phone were also seized to see if Fox had used them to coordinate the attempted kidnapping.

 "He crossed that line ... and he did it secretly," Titus said.